FaiyKhalid/Electronics-Engineering/Explain More for the First Task.md

 ### First Requirement in this task is to design an electrical circuit that can control five servo motors

 - By using Tinkercad I design a circuit that included 5 Servo Motors, 1 Arduino Uno, Wires
-- I collect the Motors with the digital part in the Arduino
+- I connected the Motors with the digital part in the Arduino

 ### Second Requirement in this task is Programming the circuit to make the Motors move at a 90 degree